willdurand/willdurand.github.io/_posts/2022-02-17-on-writing-a-network-stack-part-1.md

 layout: post
 title: "On writing a network stack (1/2)"
 location: "Freiburg, Germany"
-image: /images/posts/2022/02/network-stack-part-1.webp?v=2
+image: /images/posts/2022/02/network-stack-social.webp
 tweet_id: 1494288808669503492
 ---

-_I am writing a minimum viable network stack from scratch for [ArvernOS][] (a UNIX-like kernel experiment).
-This two-part story describes some protocols of the [OSI][] model and [TCP/IP][tcp-ip] stack as well as some implementation details in the context of ArvernOS._
+_I am writing a minimum viable network stack from scratch for [ArvernOS][] (a UNIX-like toy kernel).
+This two-part story describes some protocols of the [TCP/IP][tcp-ip] stack as well as some implementation details in the context of ArvernOS._

 ---